dfeyer/flow-debugproxy/README.md

 This project is an xDebug proxy, written in Go, to take care of the mapping between your PHP file and the proxy class.

-Currently this project is under development and not ready for a daily usage.

 Build your own
 --------------